 So, I’m busy downloading old photos from my Flickr account because Flickr is being sold and I’m tired of dealing with various TOS.
 ‘Sides, I’m paying for Dropbox.
 And digging through the old stuff, here’s one from 15 years ago: The weekend I was a professional astrologer.

 First of all: Dig the Mac laptop!
 The toilet lid, as Norwegian Mac afficiendos called it.
 Heh.
-I still have the striped knitted sweater behind me.
+I still have the striped knitted cardigan behind me.
 Handknitted by a dear no-longer-with-us friend who picked quality wool and did quality work.
-I shared the booth with the Tarot reader in the corner.
+I shared the booth with the blonde Tarot reader in the corner.
 Haven’t stayed in touch.

 If you dig into the links to earlier pages, you’ll find where I wrote about the weekend I spent at the New Age Fair 2003 in Bergen and some other astrology stuff.